-There is nothing of Jesus in this. (who by the way was Jewish, Teutonic fanboys.)
+There is nothing of Jesus in this. (who by the way was Jewish, Nazi fanboys.)

 Yes all life is equally valuable wherever it arrives or resides, and yes, a child 5,000 miles away is as inherently beautiful and worthy of protection as my own—and your own.

 If you’re a Christian and you care to argue with that go ahead, but you’re going to have to argue with Jesus while also aligning yourself with White Supremacy as you do.
 (I’m not sure that’s a good spot to plant your theological flag.)